iTwin/itwinjs-core/docs/learning/transformer/index.md

 where *branch iModels* from a *master iModel* form a tree-like change history as branches *synchronize* at distinct points to transfer data to the master.
 The implementation with examples and terminology by the transformer is elaborated in the [branching iModels article](./branching-imodels.md).

+## ETL examples

+More samples of using the transformer to export iModels or subsets of iModels to different formats can be found in the [ETL (Extract-Transform-Load) samples repository](https://github.com/iTwin/etl-samples)